Research impact

 In the long term, science and research also contribute to the development of society’s ultimate aims and our understanding of the best way to reach them.

-Researchers are encouraged to consider how their work is connected with wider issues, extending beyond academia, both when they apply for research funding and in reporting on the use of funding.
+Researchers are encouraged to consider how their work is connected with wider issues, extending beyond academia, both when they apply for research funding and when they report on the use of funding.
 It is important to ensure that both policymakers and the general public are aware of the effects and impact of research and the potential it carries.
 Science advocacy requires comprehensive data on and insight into the purposes and methods of utilising research knowledge and know-how.